Party: Bjorn Sturmberg, Tim Vollmer, Tim Gastineau-Hills, Joshua Hill, Pete Raines, Kosta Seiler

 Once over the edge the abseil was a solid 15 minutes of free hanging serenity; amazing views over the Gross valley and an eternity of empty space in every which direction.

 Next down were T2 and Kosta (who at the last minute decided to use only 4 of his racks 6 bars and not bother with a prussik – resulting in a 5 minute reshuffle while hanging 195m above the ground that started with a one handed prussik attachment and at its peak involved all 3 prussiks).
-Whilst the others had their turn soaking up the views (T1 it seems particularly enjoyed the start).
+Whilst the others had their turn soaking up the views.

 We started back up the hill.
 After a brisk walk I was surprised to find Joshua hauling up the last of the rope with T2 who I had left behind on the walk out once we started on the up.
 T2 had taken a short cut through the scrub and demonstrably Joshua had done some more last minute piking (a second strike after his eleventh hour retreat the week before).
 This weeks effort earnt him the title of Brave Sir Joshua, of Monty Python lineage.